+Reference Type Supported

+Category Institution File

+IA # 2171
-Description This extrinsic function returns the Internal Entry Number (IEN) of an

-INSTITUTION file (#4) entry for a given Coding System and Identifier (ID) pair.
+Description Sunction returns the Internal Entry Number (IEN) of an I file (#4) entry for a given Coding System and Identifier (ID) pair.

 Format \$\$IDX^XUAF4(cdsys,id)

-Input Parameters cdsys: (required) CDSYS is an existing CODING SYSTEM field (#.01)

-in the INDENTIFIER field (#9999) multiple of the

-INSTITUTION file (#4).
-To see existing coding systems in the
+Input Parameters cdsys: (required) CDSYS is an existing coding system of the INSTITUTION file (#4).
+To see the existing coding system in the file: >D CDSYS^XUAF4(.Y)

-file:

->D CDSYS^XUAF4(.Y)

-id: (required) ID is the ID filed (#.02) in the INDENTIFIER field associated with the given Coding System and Identifier (ID).
+id: (required) ID is the identifier associated with the coding system.
+The station number, for example, is the identifier for the VASTANUM coding system and NPI number is the ID for the NPI coding system.

-(#9999) multiple of the INSTITUTION file (#4) that corresponds to the Coding System input (i.e., cdsys) as the first parameter.

-Output returns: Returns the INSTITUTION file (#4) Internal Entry Number (IEN)
+Outputreturns:Returns the INSTITUTION file (#4) Internal Entry Number (IEN) associated with the given Coding System and Identifier (ID).